shimarulin/archi/README.md

 ./archi
 ```

-### Known issues

-At this moment timezone select (from [dialoguer](https://github.com/mitsuhiko/dialoguer)) isn't very convenient to use.
-Press arrow up and down on keyboard to select detected timezone.

 ### Notes for installed system

 If you move the disc after installation to another computer with UEFI, do not forget to generate a new UEFI menu item (`/dev/sda` - your disk with installed Arch Linux):